psword/arduino-ide/Water Quality Measuring Project/Logical Diagrams/README.md

 # Logical Diagrams
 This folder contains concept diagrams based on a modular, multi-sensor design.
-These are designs suitable for lab-based operation.
-Eventually, it would be helpful to transition the concept to a design suitable for field-testing.
+Currently, these are designs suitable for lab-based operation.
+We are progressing in transitioning the concept to a design for field testing.